joncamfield/SAFETAG/content/methods/risk_modeling.md

   them remotely through applying one of the remote facilitation approaches described in the [Remote Facilitation](#appendix-remote-facilitation) appendix.
+output: |2+

+    * Maps of critical processes.
+    * A list of organizational assets.

+operational_security: |2

+    * Ensure that any physical notes/drawings are erased and destroyed once digitally recorded.
+    * Ensure that any digital recordings of this process are kept secure and encrypted.
+    * Consider who has physical and visual access to the room where this process takes place, and if the room can be secured if this activity may span long/overnight breaks.
 preparation: >

   * Risk Modeling and Proccess Mapping exercises can be intense and challenging